kalervoraitanen/kaamos-astro/README.md

 ## Getting Started

-To get started you should have Node and npm installed.
+To get started you should have Astro, Node and npm installed.
+Instructions can be found on <a href="https://docs.astro.build/en/installation/"> Astro's website</a>.
 After that follow these steps:
 ```
 # Install Dependencies